AdobeDocs/workfront.en/help/quicksilver/maestro/notifications/manage-notification-preferences.md

 * For information about comments on records, see [Manage record comments](/help/quicksilver/maestro/records/manage-record-comments.md).
 * For information about in-app notifications from Workfront Planning, see [Manage in-app notifications for Adobe Workfront Planning](/help/quicksilver/maestro/notifications/manage-planning-in-app-notifications.md).
-* For information about email notification from Workfront Planning, see [Manage email notifications for Adobe Workfront Planning](/help/quicksilver/maestro/notifications/manage-planning-email-notifications.md).
+* For information about email notifications from Workfront Planning, see [Manage email notifications for Adobe Workfront Planning](/help/quicksilver/maestro/notifications/manage-planning-email-notifications.md).